-The case of E.P., Turkish political dissident accused of terrorism in Türkiye, who has been facing extradition to his country of origin for almost two years, was detained in DC Padinska Skela for the maximum period of 6 months by the Mol.941 What is interesting in this case is the fact that he was not detained by the Asylum Office, even though he has the status of an asylum seekers (he lodged subsequent application), but as irregular migrant who was served with the expulsion order in line with the Article 74 (2).942
+E.P. is a Turkish political dissident accused of being a member of a terrorist organization in Türkiye, who was facing extradition to his country of origin for almost two years.
+He was detained in DC Padinska Skela for the maximum period of 6 months by the Mol.
+1046 Interestingly, he was not detained by the Asylum Office, even though he lodged a subsequent applicant and, thus, has the status of an asylum seekers.
+Instead, he was detained as irregular migrant and was served with an expulsion order in accordance with Article 74 (2).
+1047 The Appellate Court in Belgrade rejected his extradition due to the lack of evidence which was not provided by Turkish authorities.

-The biggest problem in this particular case is the fact that Mr. E.P. is in extradition procedure, which is still ongoing, despite the fact that the CAT has issued an interim measure indicating to the Government of Serbia to refrain from sending Mr. E.P. back to Türkiye until the end of the procedure before the Committee.
-943 He was deprived of his liberty in June 2021 and was ordered with the extradition detention which, according to the Law on Mutual Legal Assistance in Criminal Matters (LMLAC),944 cannot last longer than 1 year.
-Since the maximum length of his detention expired in June 2022, he was supposed to be released and imposed with a measure alternative to extradition detention which is identical measure as the pre-trial detention.
-And he did when the Higher Court in Belgrade imposed the measure of prohibition a place of residence on the territory of Belgrade, which is the measure which limits the right to freedom of movement and does not imply deprivation of liberty.
-Still, he was placed in DC Padinska Skela, which, in line with the subjective and objective criteria of the Strasbourg Court is nothing but the measure of deprivation of liberty.
-Moreover, only the Mol - Department for Foreigners or Asylum Office - can detain foreign nationals in DC Padinska Skela and under the provisions of either Foreigner or Asylum Act.
-In other words, LMLAC, nor the Criminal Procedure Code945 as lex generalis, are not providing for the possibility for a foreign national to be detained in immigration detention facilities.
-Accordingly, Mr. E.P. was detained arbitrarily, which was later on determined by the Appellate Court in Belgrade, which squashed the decision.946
+The contentious element of E.P.'s case was related to the fact that he was detained in DC Padinska Skela even though at that time, his extradition procedure was pending.
+Also, at that time the CAT issued an interim measure indicating to the Government of Serbia to refrain from sending him back to Türkiye until the end of the procedure before the Committee.
+1048 He was deprived of his liberty in June 2021 and was placed in extradition detention which, according to the Law on Mutual Legal Assistance in Criminal Matters (LMLAC),1049 cannot last longer than 1 year.
+Since the maximum length of his detention expired in June 2022, he was supposed to be released and placed under a measure alternative to extradition detention.
+The Higher Court of Belgrade therefore adopted a measure imposing a specific place of residence on the territory of Belgrade, which is a measure limiting the right to freedom of movement but does not constitute a deprivation of liberty according to the law, but is a typical example of limitation of freedom of movement.
+Nevertheless, he was placed in DC Padinska Skela, which, according to the subjective and objective criteria established by the ECtHR.
+1050 amounts to a measure of deprivation of liberty.
+Moreover, only the Mol - Department for Foreigners or Asylum Office - can detain foreign nationals in DC Padinska Skela and under the provisions of either the Foreigner Act or the Asylum Act.
+In other words, neither LMLAC nor the Criminal Procedure Code, 1051 as lex generalis, provide for the possibility for a foreign national to be detained in immigration detention facilities.
+Accordingly, E.P. was detained arbitrarily, which was subsequently confirmed by the Appellate Court of Belgrade, which quashed the decision.
+1052

-Instead of releasing Mr. E.P., as a person whose legal status is being decided by the judicial extradition authorities, the Ministry of Interior, without conducting any kind of assessment of the risks of refoulement,
+Instead of releasing E.P., as a person whose legal status is being decided by the judicial extradition authorities, the Mol issued an expulsion order under the provisions of the Foreigners Act, without conducting any kind of assessment of the risks of refoulement in line with the Article 83 of the Foreigners Act, and arguing that E.P. represented a threat to national security and that he should be removed instantly.
+This decision created the grounds for immigration detention in DC Padinska Skela, and on the same day, the decision on detention was delivered.